Neuroendocrine research grant types

 We invite also proposals that cover promising and potentially transferable technologies, which have been applied successfully to other areas of cancer.

 While we recognize that neuroendocrine cancers can develop in many different organs, our focus includes:

-We continue to have an interest and fund applications proposing to study all aspects of gastro-entero-pancreatic NETs, including sites of metastasis.
+We continue to have an interest and fund applications proposing to study all aspects of gastro-entero-pancreatic NETs.